-Students will be able to identify other key areas in which the law affects the role and work of the professional accountant.
+Students will be able to identify other key areas in which the law affects the role and work of the professional accountant, and understand when relevant laws and regulations may be applicable.

 Information and its legal environment

 - a. identify the key requirements of the Data Protection Act 2018, on the use of personal information and how the Act can affect the manner in which information systems are used by businesses; - b. recognise the requirements of protecting intellectual property, including digital contexts;